Davy Russell (politician): Political career

 In April 2025, Russell became Scottish Labour's candidate for the 2025 Hamilton, Larkhall and Stonehouse by-election.
 Local Labour sources said that Russell was narrowly selected as their candidate for the election by just two votes ahead of Suzanne Macleod, a member of Labour's Scottish Executive Committee.
 The outcome was attributed to former MSP Alasdair Morrison encouraging members at the final selection meeting to support Russell instead of himself.

 Russell avoided live broadcast interviews during the campaign and did not appear on BBC Radio Scotland, unlike other candidates.
 He faced criticism for his low profile from his opponents and political commentators, particularly after skipping the STV by-election debate.
 He was branded the "invisible man" by Reform UK candidate Ross Lambie in a video parodying his absence where he pretended to search for him to the soundtrack of "The Invisible Man" by Queen.
 Russell said that he "would rather spend [his] time chapping doors" with Anas Sarwar stating that he was a victim of "elitism and classism".

+In the 2026 Scottish Parliament election, Russell was unseated by Alex Kerr from the Scottish National Party.